 The road to permanent residence for Jamaican immigrants in the United States can take two decades to complete.
 Even for parents who have earned naturalization status, the process requires navigating a family unity visa system with a long and growing backlog.
 Such waits are not uncommon for immigrants from Jamaica.
 This article shares the story of one mother and daughter who survived the ordeal.
 It also calls for fixing the green card system now in place.

 Contrary to an image perpetuated by public officials, media personalities, and bloggers opposed to immigration reform, not all immigrants jump the border to reunite with family members.

-Many immigrants, seeking family reunification, pursue a green card from abroad through the visa processing system.
+Many immigrants, seeking family reunification, pursue a green card through the visa processing system.
 A system in need of repair and reform.